 The winery has just been awarded status in the Willamette Valley AVA.
-The King family has been farming organically for the last 10 years and recently been awarded their Demeter Certification.
+The King family has been farming organically for over 10 years and earned the Demeter Certification in 2016 and 2017.
 Always a consistent wine with beautiful notes of citrus, apple, and refreshing finish.

 Keeping with his families’ rich history in the region of Alsace Olivier Humbrecht is one of two Masters of Wine that is a full time winemaker.
 The region has the least amount of annual rainfall of any wine growing region in France which allows for optimal growing conditions.
 Not ready to drink now this wine has the aging potential of 5 to 10 years.
 Notes of flowers, Honey, and apple.

 2015 Primarius Pinot Noir, Oregon:

 A perfect red wine for every Easter dinner table!
 Aromas of raspberries and rosehips predominate.
 On the palate the wine leads in with fresh raspberry fruit that evolves to cranberry and herbal notes and resolves with vanilla and pie cherry flavors.
 Notes of plum and cranberry linger on the finish.